House of Anubis: Season 2

 While hiding the Cup of Ankh, Nina unknowingly sets free an Egyptian spirit, Senkhara.
-Senkhara curses Nina with the Mark of Anubis, bending her to her will, and instructs her to find the Mask of Anubis, an artifact able to "weep tears of gold" in addition to an elixir of life.
+Senkhara curses Nina with the Mark of Anubis, bending her to her will, and instructs her to find the Mask of Anubis, an artifact able to "weep tears of gold", an ingredient of the elixir of life.
 The Sibunas discover a chamber of tunnels underneath the house that contain a series of puzzles and tasks in order to progress, including swinging scythe-like pendulums over a chasm and a game of Senet using players as pieces.
 Senkhara is displeased with Nina's slow pace and gives the Mark of Anubis to the rest of Sibuna, and to Nina's grandmother, as a threat.

-Alongside the group, Victor is also searching for the mask as he believes that it holds the missing ingredient for the elixir of life – tears of gold.
-To obtain the Book of Isis that contains the recipe for the elixir, Victor instructs Mr Sweet to gain an Egyptian Exhibition.
-Jerome locates his father in prison, who tells him that in order to reverse his bad luck, Jerome must find the Frobisher Gem and put it into the Frobisher shield after he stole it.
-New American pupil Eddie becomes rivals with Patricia, even though they are just hiding the fact that they are attracted to each other and is revealed to be the Osirian.
-Victor teams up with Anubis House's new housemother, Vera, who 'helps' him with locating the mask.
-Unbeknown to Victor, Vera is in fact working with Rufus Zeno.
-It is a race against each other as Sibuna and Victor try to outwit one another on the quest for the Mask of Anubis that will lead to eternal life.
-Eventually, Rufus becomes possessed by Senkhara and the two are imprisoned in the Underworld while Victor gains one of the tears.
+Victor is also searching for the mask as he believes that it holds the missing ingredient for the elixir of life – tears of gold.
+Vera, Anubis House's new housemother, supports his quest, although she is a double agent working for Rufus, who faked his death after realising he was mortal.
+Sibuna and Victor try to outwit one another on the quest for the mask while Victor receives a grant for an Egyptian Exhibition in the school library, hoping that the recipe for the elixir will be written in one of the objects.

+Meanwhile, Jerome locates his absent father in prison, who explains that his poor choices were caused by bad luck after losing the Frobisher Gem, a stone set into a trophy shield.
+Jerome teams up with Mara Jaffray, a bookish student, and successfully retrieves the gem by winning a table tennis tournament.
+Jerome and Mara's relationship develops romantically alongside new American pupil Eddie and Patricia.

+Rufus seizes the mask from the final chamber, but discovers that it is a fake.
+The real mask was on display in the Egyptian Exhibition all along, and requires the Frobisher Gem to be activated.
+Senkhara briefly possesses Nina, intending to use her body to enter the Egyptian afterlife, prompting Eddie to realise his role as the 'Osirian', whose role is to protect the Chosen One.
+Senkhara, expelled from Nina's body, enters Rufus's and the two are imprisoned in the Underworld.
+Sibuna attend a school dance together while Victor discovers one of the tears of gold.